joinbox/ui-components/packages/AsyncLoader/README.md

 If both `data-endpoint-url` and `data-event-endpoint-property-name` are provided, `data-endpoint-url` will be preferred.
 - ~~`data-trigger-event-name`~~ (deprecated): Name of the event that causes content to be loaded; it will be listened to on `window`.
-- `data-trigger-event-names` (required): Comma seperated Names of the events which will trigger the fetching of the content; they will be listened to on `window`.
+- `data-trigger-event-names` (required): Comma separated names of the events which will trigger the fetching of the content; they will be listened to on `window`.
 - `data-event-endpoint-property-name` (required if `data-endpoint-url` is not set): Name of the property in the `event` payload (`detail` property of the event object) which contains the endpoint URL.